mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_customers

-<p>Returns a list of your customers.
-The customers are returned sorted by creation date, with the most recent customers appearing first.</p>
+Returns a list of your customers.
+The customers are returned sorted by creation date, with the most recent customers appearing first.

 <details><summary>Parameters</summary>